 By Laila Fathi

 More people are becoming aware of the fact that personal grooming products can be loaded with nasty stuff.
 But learning from a long ingredients which could be the most harmful chemicals in cosmetics is no easy task.
 You practically need a PhD in chemistry to know what’s what!

-There are some apps, like Think Dirty and Cosmetics Maze that can help you determine which chemicals are ‘good’ (of course, some are harmless!) or bad.
-After some consideration and lots of research, we’ve come up with what we think are the most common ingredients that should be banned from your beauty routine.
+After some consideration and lots of research, we’ve come up with what we think are the most harmful chemicals in cosmetics, which should be immediately banned from your beauty routine.

 1. Sodium Lauryl Sulfate and Sodium Laureth Sulfate